gipfeli-io/documentation/docs/infrastructure/basics.md

 * It is a managed Postgres instance, optimized to the extreme
 * It is batteries-included - from scaling to point-in-time-recovery

+## Utils

+This layer is used for utility functions that may perform various helper tasks within our application.

+### Sentry

+Our environments log all errors to Sentry.
+Sentry acts as a centralized error monitoring tool which provides us with lots of details, such as stack traces, payloads, etc. It also offers a performance metrics solution.
+It is platform-agnostic, and there are integrations for React.
+Nest currently does not have an implementation, but our own implementation works nicely.

+We chose Sentry because

+* It is reasonably priced
+* It is performant
+* It provides in-depth error monitoring and offers environment-specific handling

+### GCP: Cloud Scheduler

+For our returning tasks, we use the Cloud Scheduler offering.
+Tasks can be configured just like cronjobs on an actual system.
+Because we cannot use cronjobs in our containers (because it may be that our application is scaled to several containers), Cloud Scheduler can be used for this.
+Currently, we're only using its HTTP functionality which sends a request at the specified interval.
+This request is then handled by our application and guarantees to be run only once - regardless of how many containers are currently running.

+We chose Cloud Scheduler because

+* It is the only scheduling offering available that does not require loads of setup
+* It is very flexible, so it could be used in the future to also send message to PubSub queues.